A note on unlikely intersections in Shimura varieties: Introduction

 \section{Introduction}

 There are many famous conjectures and theorems in Diophantine and arithmetic geometry concerning special points on algebraic varieties.
 These include the Manin-Mumford and Mordell-Lang conjectures for semi-abelian varieties, and the Andr\'e-Oort and Andr\'e-Pink-Zannier conjectures for Shimura varieties.
 Andr\'e-Oort and Manin-Mumford are direct analogues of one another, stating, in their respective settings, that the Zariski closure of any set of special points is a finite union of special subvarieties.
 In \cite{Habegger-Pila-beyond}, Habegger and Pila established an analogue of the Mordell-Lang conjecture in the Shimura setting (for a product of modular curves) which was later generalised by Pila in \cite{pila-ellipt-mod-surf}.
 We formulate a natural generalisation of their statement for all pure Shimura varieties, and we make the observation that this generalisation is equivalent to the conjunction of the Andr\'e-Oort and Andr\'e-Pink-Zannier conjectures.
-This would appear timely given that proofs of these two conjectures have very recently been announced, by Pila-Shankar-Tsimerman \cite{Pila-Shankar-Tsimerman-andre-oort} in the case of Andr\'e-Oort, and by Richard-Yafaev \cite{Richard-Yafaev-andre-pink-2} in the case of Andr\'e-Pink-Zannier for Shimura varieties of abelian type.
+This would appear timely given that proofs of these two conjectures have very recently been announced, by Pila-Shankar-Tsimerman\footnote{{The work of Pila-Shankar-Tsimerman provides the final ingredient in the full proof of Andr\'e-Oort.
+It was preceded by another important work due to Binyamini-Schmidt-Yafaev \cite{BSY}.
+In all, a large number of people have contributed to the proof in an essential way.}} \cite{Pila-Shankar-Tsimerman-andre-oort} in the case of Andr\'e-Oort, and by Richard-Yafaev \cite{Richard-Yafaev-andre-pink-2} in the case of Andr\'e-Pink-Zannier for Shimura varieties of abelian type.
 At the time of writing, these results are only available in preprint form.
 Nonetheless, we refer to them below as theorems.

 The Zilber-Pink conjecture is a vast conjecture that, when formulated for mixed Shimura varieties, encompasses all of the above.
 We refer the reader to \cite{Pila-ZP} for the state of the art on this conjecture.
 For simplicity, we work in this paper in the context of pure Shimura varieties.
 For the definitions, see Section \ref{sec:prelims}.